endless-sky/endless-sky-wiki/PlayersManual.md

 The degree of technological and industrial development necessary to build starships from scratch is so high that only a few planets in human space are home to active shipyards, although there are other planets that sell those ships secondhand.
 So, even before you are ready to buy a new ship it is worthwhile to check what each planet is selling; the ship models that are popular in one part of the galaxy may not be available in others.

 When buying a new ship, you can either sell your previous ship first, or buy a second ship and use either it or your previous ship as an escort.
+(You can click and drag the ship icons to reorder them; the first ship in the list is the one you will use as your flagship.)
 In general, having many small escorts is more cost effective than one large ship, but small escorts are more easily destroyed in combat situations where a fleet of larger ships could have survived with no casualties.
 If an escort is destroyed, any cargo and passengers they are carrying will be lost as well, including any mission-critical cargo that would not fit in your flagship.

 Some ships have space for “drones” or “fighters.”
 These are small attack ships that have no hyperdrives or fuel of their own; they can travel from system to system only if carried within a larger ship.
 This lack of hyperspace capability generally makes them much cheaper than other ships.
 Drones are smaller than fighters, and require no crew, whereas for each fighter, you will have to pay the salary for one additional crew member.
 Ships with drone or fighter bays come with the bays empty by default; you must purchase the fighters or drones ships separately.